MdRanaSarkar/Django_rest_Framework_Details/README.md

 4) Install PostgreSQL & psycopg2
 5) create database and setup all to settings .
 6) Create model & just migrate & run.
-7 ) Great Congress .
+7)make serializers ,viewsets & router and follow the videos 7 ) Great Congress .